wangdi2016/AUCplot/README.md

 # AUCplot

-The code is for AUC plot (Difei Wang, 2024-05-03) in CRC PRS project
+The code is for AUC plot (DW, 2024-05-03) for the CRC PRS project.

 the following sentences are from Minta Thomas from Li Hsu group at Fred Hutch.